DavidLGoldberg/litter-log/README.md

 <kbd>alt</kbd> + <kbd>command</kbd> + <kbd>L</kbd>

 ##Notes
+* Can litter a log on every line
-* Works in the context of a selection
+* Can limit to within a selection